yuseon-git/pdsnd_github/README.md

 These three cities are Chicago, New York City  and Washington.
 If you give a name of the city, a month and a day, we will show you the result accordingly.

+Some examples of the information that you can find out are:

+the most frequent times of travel the most popular trip based on a start station and an end station the average trip duration the status of the user types (and in case of New York City and Chicago) user ages

 ### Files used
 Include the files used